briochemc/academic-kickstart/content/authors/admin/_index.md

 I am a Research Associate working with [Mark Holzer](https://web.maths.unsw.edu.au/~markholzer/) within the [School of Mathematics and Statistics](https://www.maths.unsw.edu.au/) of the University of New South Wales, Sydney.
 My research focuses on global marine biogeochemical cycles and involves mathematics, physics, biology, chemistry, and computer science.

+Lately I have been working on exploring the response of the carbon and oxygen cycles to climate change using novel tools and diagnostics.

-Lately I have been developing [AIBECS](https://github.com/briochemc/AIBECS.jl), a Julia package to allow oceanographers to simulate marine tracers with ease — check it out!
+Before that I was developing [AIBECS](https://github.com/briochemc/AIBECS.jl), a Julia package to allow oceanographers to simulate marine tracers with ease — check it out!